 Why are organisational skills important?

-Organisation skills are vital whatever you are doing, whether you're a student, a worker, or you're doing a personal project.
-Having good organisation skills will help you plan your projects ahead of time, keep track of progress and be more likely to succeed.
-This can Anchorbe applied to anything.
+Organisational skills are vital whether you're a student, a worker, or doing a personal project.
+Having good organisational skills will help you plan your projects ahead of time, keep track of progress and be more likely to succeed.

-If you are studying, it's helpful to have a plan for how and when to complete parts of your assignment.
-In the workplace, it's a good idea to have all your paperwork neatly filed for you to refer back to.
-This helps promote efficiency and avoids wasting time or resources.
+If you’re studying, it's helpful to have a plan for how and when to complete parts of your assignment.
+In the workplace, it's a good idea to have systems in place to organise emails and documents as it promotes efficiency.

 How to improve organisational skills